 The 250k vs 500k pots dilemma is one that often poses a challenge for guitar players.

-250k vs 500k pots: what are the differences between these two popular types of potentiometers (pots), and how would you want to use each in your guitar?
+250k vs 500k pots: what are the differences between these two popular types of potentiometers (pots)?
+How would you want to use each in your guitar?

 One of the most common problems that guitar players face is a worn out Volume or Tone control.
 You can tell when one is becoming worn out by the loud, scratching sound that’s introduced into your guitar signal when you turn the potentiometer up or down.
 This scratching sound is caused by the dust and dirt that accumulates in the casing of the potentiometer, and just from regular wear and tear.
-If it gets too worn out, the static sound will remain, even when the control is not being operated, and it will be time to replace it.
+If it gets too worn out, the static sound will remain, even when the control is not being operated.
+This would be the time to replace it.

 Purchasing a replacement potentiometer can be a source of confusion because it’s not always clear what value pot you should use.
 Many times the value is stamped right on the bottom of the potentiometer, but this is not a rule.
 So, with that in mind, let’s back up a bit and start with some basics.